Picture this – a return to the office

 Don’t restrict art to the meeting rooms where you want to impress clients.
 Make sure you put it in your back-office space as well, so your staff can enjoy it.
 Research has proven that workspaces with art see productivity increase by 35%.

 Next, consider how you want your people to feel when they walk into their office.
 After so long away, you’ll like them to feel welcomed and appreciated for all they’ve done over the past year.
-If staff walk into a once-bland office to find it spiced up with art spices, they’ll know their company is treating them and showing appreciation.
+If staff walk into a once-bland office to find it spiced up with art spaces, they’ll know their company is treating them and showing appreciation.
 On top of this, wellness increases by a staggering 42% immediately in a workspace with art.
 Anxiety and stress levels go down, while other mental health issues are alleviated.
 Happiness levels rise, interactions between staff are more joyful and friendly, their moods improve, and they do better work.

 How do you make the office a destination again?
 If your people are only working in town two or three days a week, help make the commute worthwhile through programming and events.
 At Art in Offices, we offer our clients a programme of events that can be done at the office and remotely to build a sense of engagement and community.
 The programme includes artists talks, (virtual) studio visits, creative team-building activities, workshops, visits to galleries and a curry after work.
 Building a community laterally within a building is also critical to creating and building a community that’s not just limited to an office or a floor.